Get insider access

 0.027

-The Samsung Odyssey Neo G9 has excellent HDR peak brightness.
-It's bright enough for small highlights to stand out, and it's one of the few monitors that delivers a true cinematic HDR experience.
-Unfortunately, it doesn't track the EOTF properly, though, as dark scenes are crushed a bit, and bright scenes are over-brightened.
-There's also a sharp cutoff at the monitor's peak brightness, causing bright scenes to lose fine details and appear washed out.
+The Samsung Odyssey Neo G9 has excellent HDR brightness.
+It's bright enough for an impactful HDR experience, and while it dims small highlights a bit, they're still bright.
+Unfortunately, it doesn't track the PQ EOTF properly, though, as dark scenes are crushed a bit, and bright scenes are overbrightened.
+However, with a sharp cut-off at the peak brightness, it lets highlights get the brightest they can.

 5.9